-- The consolidated balance sheets of SSA as of September 30, 2019 and 2018, the related consolidated statements of net cost and changes in net position, and the combined statements of budgetary resources for the years then ended, are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States of America; - The sustainability financial statements which comprise the statements of social insurance as of January 1, 2019, 2018 and 2015 and the statements of changes in social insurance amounts for the period January 1, 2018 to January 1, 2019 and January 1, 2017 to January 1, 2018 are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States of America; - Although internal controls could be improved, SSA management maintained, in all material respects, effective internal control over financial reporting as of September 30, 2019; and - No reportable instances of noncompliance for fiscal year 2019, with provisions of applicable laws, regulations, contracts, and grant agreements we tested.
+- The consolidated balance sheets of SSA as of September 30, 2021 and 2020, the related consolidated statements of net cost and changes in net position, and the combined statements of budgetary resources for the years then ended, are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States of America; - The sustainability financial statements which comprise the statements of social insurance as of January 1, 2021, 2020, 2019 and 2018 and the statements of changes in social insurance amounts for the period January 1, 2020 to January 1, 2021 and January 1, 2019 to January 1, 2020 are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States of America; - Although internal controls could be improved, SSA management maintained, in all material respects, effective internal control over financial reporting as of September 30, 2021; and - No reportable instances of noncompliance for fiscal year 2021, with provisions of applicable laws, regulations, contracts, and grant agreements we tested.

-The following sections discuss in more detail (1) our report on the financial statements and internal control over financial reporting which includes a matter of emphasis paragraph related to the sustainability financial statements, required supplementary information (RSI) and other information included with the financial statements, (2) our report on compliance with laws, regulations, contracts, and grant agreements, and (3) the Agency's response to findings.
+The following sections discuss in more detail (1) our report on the financial statements and internal control over financial reporting, which includes an emphasis of matter paragraph related to the sustainability financial statements, and required supplementary information (RSI) and other information included with the financial statements, (2) our report on compliance with laws, regulations, contracts, and grant agreements, and (3) the Agency's response to findings.